We are parked at a nice pull-off along the

 ready to leave.

-We left the campground in Fairbanks at 11:25 AM and arrived at our
+We left the campground in Fairbanks about lunchtime and arrived at our

-destination 270 miles later -- a large pull-off along the Alaska
+destination -- a large pull-off we found along the Alaska

 past the pull-off where we stopped in June in order to reduce the